wonghang/h5browser/README.md

 $ ./h5browser.py h5ex_t_float.h5
 ```

 All groups and datasets are similar to that of a Linux shell.
-Groups are like directories and dataset are like files.
+Groups are like directories and datasets are like files.

 ```
 Opening h5ex_t_float.h5 (read-only)...